-Things to Consider Before Buying a DJ Controller
+Things to Consider Before Buying The Best DJ Controllers for Beginners

 More than just two turntables, modern DJ controllers include a lot of features for mixing and adding sound effects.
 They also include functionality like Bluetooth connectivity and software to access a wide variety of music.
 If you’re just getting started, here are the basic things to look for.

 DJ controllers all have controls that look like turntables called jog wheels.
 These controls also perform many of the same functions as traditional turntables allowing DJs to scratch and bump music tracks, or sync two tracks together.
 Most DJ software also provides these capabilities but can’t match the feel you get from a physical wheel.

 Faders and Mixers

 A mixer is the tool used to blend several tracks together.
 The primary tool of the mixer is the fader, which allows a DJ to adjust the volume of each track and fade it in or out as needed.
 These controls are split between vertical faders, which adjust individual track volumes, and a horizontal crossfader to blend tracks together.

 Most DJ controllers include audio inputs to add additional sound outputs like a microphone.
 While you can use a laptop or a tablet, the sound quality will generally be better using a controller.
 Some controllers also come with sound effects or drum machines you can use as well.